A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Path-following controller

 The term $ T_i(0)=0$, since $\tilde f_{cl,i}(\tilde s,0) = 0$, $\forall\tilde s\in[\tilde s_k, \tilde s_k + \tilde s_f^i]$.
 Denote $\tilde x_e[k] = \tilde x_e (\tilde s_k)$, $\tilde x_e[k+1] = \tilde x_e(\tilde s_k+ \tilde s_f^i)$ and $u_q[k] = q(\tilde s_k) = i$.
 By, \textit{e.g.}, the use of finite differences, the evolution of the path-following error~\eqref{j1:eq:error_states_lattice} after motion primitive $m_i\in\pazocal P$ has be executed can be approximated as a linear discrete-time system

 Repeating this procedure for all $M$ motion primitives, a set of $M$ transition matrices $\mathbb F=\{F_1,\hdots,F_M\}$ can be computed.
-Then, the discrete-time system that locally around the origin describes the evolution of the path-following error~\eqref{j1:eq:error_states_lattice} between each switching point can be described as a linear discrete-time switched system:
+Then, the local evolution of the path-following error~\eqref{j1:eq:error_states_lattice} between each switching point can be described as a linear discrete-time switched system

 where the motion primitive sequence $\{u_q[k]\}_{k=0}^{N-1}$ and its length $N$ are unknown at the time of the analysis.
 Exponential decay of the solution $\tilde x[k]$ to~\eqref{j1:eq:swithing_system} is guaranteed by Theorem~\ref{j1:T4}. \begin{theorem}[\cite{LjungqvistACC2018}] Consider the linear discrete-time switched system in \eqref{j1:eq:swithing_system}.
-Suppose there exist a matrix $ S\succ 0$ and a $\eta\geq 1$ that satisfy
+If there exist a matrix $ S\succ 0$ and a $\eta\geq 1$ that satisfy

 where $0<\mu<1$ is a constant.
 Then, under arbitrary switching for $k \geq 0$ the following inequality holds